Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 ```

 1. The `prox_AoA_dfs` is a list of DataFrames from a single proximity probe where each element in the list represents the AoA values from a single blade.
 This list is the output of the `transform_prox_AoAs_to_blade_AoAs` from the previous chapter.

+    The `List` type hint is used to indicate that `prox_AoA_dfs` is a list of DataFrames.
+You can import the `List` type hint from the `typing` module as such `from typing import List`.

 2. We take the first blade as our reference.
 We will align the other blades to the first blade's DataFrame.

 3. We rename the `ToA` and `AoA` columns to `ToA_1` and `AoA_1` respectively.
 The `1` indicates that these values belong to the first blade.

 4. We loop over the remaining blades.
 We are going to merge each successive blade's DataFrame into the reference DataFrame.

 5. The Pandas `.merge` method joins two DataFrames on a common key.
 Here, we merge the reference DataFrame with the current blade's DataFrame.
     We rename the `ToA` and `AoA` columns to `ToA_{i+2}` and `AoA_{i+2}` respectively.
 The `i+2` is used because the `i` counter starts at zero.
 The first DataFrame we merge into the reference must, however, be 2.
 Therefore, we add 2 to the `i` counter.

 6. We perform an `outer` join.
 This means that we retain all rows from both DataFrames, even if there is no matching value for the `n` key in one of them.
 If, for instance, the `n` for revolution 50 is missing from the current blade's DataFrame, the `ToA_2` and `AoA_2` columns will be filled with `NaN` values.

 7. We join the DataFrames on the `n` key, which is the revolution number.

+!!!!EXPLAIN BETTER THIS QUESTION: In the code block under figure 2 why do we align to the first blade? is it just because
+its the first blade?

+!!!!EXPLAIN BETTER: Why do we use the first blade as the reference?

+!!!!JUSTIN's QUESTION:::I have a suggestion on the above code, is it easier if you perform the entire
+align_blade_AoAs_along_revolutions in a loop (so for blade 1 to blade b) instead of having
+only the second blade onwards in a loop?
+Perhaps I’m missing why you broke it up like
+this or having a misunderstanding?

+!!!!CHANGE FUNCTION NAME FROM ALIGN TO PIVOT OR SOMETHING SIMILAR

 From the above code block, we see that the first blade's DataFrame is used as the reference DataFrame.
 Each subsequent blade's DataFrame is merged into this reference.
 Merging is a common operation in most tabular-data based applications.
 Each time we merge we are expanding the DataFrame by adding two columns to it.

 The head of the resulting DataFrame is shown in [Table 1](#table_01) below.

 <figure markdown>
   <figcaption><a id='table_01'><strong>Table 1:</strong></a> Each proximity probe's AoAs after being recombined in a column-wise manner </figcaption>